SvenRosvall/VLCB-Arduino/docs/Examples.md

 ## [VLCB_empty](../examples/VLCB_empty/VLCB_empty.ino)
 A bare minimum sketch that only contains the necessary services (MinimumNodeService and CANService).
-It can demonstrate that the Arduino module can communicate with CAN bus and can communicate with FCU.
+It can be used to demonstrate that the Arduino module can communicate with CAN bus and can communicate with FCU.
 The FCU can assign a node number and query the module parameters.